Colourless, odourless, and perfectly natural, water is as simple as it is essential.

 Just as we need oxygen to live, we need water to function at our best.
 Filling our lungs with air to breathe comes naturally, but when it comes to drinking water, it’s not always so simple.

 Water is invaluable to maintaining good health and making sure our vital organs function at their best.
-The human body is made up of 60-70 percent water, mainly in the form of fluids that activate our bodies’ vital functions.
+The human body is made up of 60-70% water, mainly in the form of fluids that help power the body’s vital functions.
 From regulating our body temperature to lubricating our joints, eyes and digestive tracts, water plays an essential role in everything we do.

 Kids have the energy of 10 adults and are always on the move.
 So how can we make sure they stay properly hydrated?
 As a general rule, a one-year-old should drink between seven and 10 glasses of water per day (that’s half a cup or 125 ml).
 And the older they get, the more water they need.
 According to nutritionist Hélène Laurendeau, children under 12 should drink one glass of water every 20 minutes in warmer weather and when they’re physically active.